-The Post was originally named “Hill 180 Memorial Post” when chartered on December 14, 1970.
-The charter was changed in 2010 following the death of the posts namesake
+Originally named “Hill 180 Memorial Post” when chartered on December 14, 1970, the post name and charter changed in 2010 following the death of the posts namesake

-Lewis L. "Red" Millett to “Colonel Lewis L. Millett Hill 180 Memorial Post” honoring Colonel Millett while keeping the heritage of our original name.
-Our post is located
+Lewis L. "Red" Millett when it was changed to “Colonel Lewis L. Millett Hill 180 Memorial Post” honoring Colonel Millett while keeping the heritage of our original name.

-in the Pacific Hotel just outside the Osan AB Main Gate in Songtan Si [city], Pyongtaek, Republic of Korea.
-The post's original location was in the Victoria Hotel in
+Located just outside the Osan AB Main Gate in the Pacific Hotel of Songtan Si [city], Republic of Korea, the post's original location was in the Victoria Hotel in

 Captain Lewis Millett.
 It was so named because for the heroic Bayonet Charge up Hill 180, led by 'Medal of Honor' recipient then Captain Lewis L. Millet.
 In Feb

 1998 VFW Post 10216 sponsored retired COL Millett's first return to his historic battle location since the battle.
 As Guest Speaker during the annual